dianAnton/Eyes-Animation-8x8LedMatrix-Arduino-Project-/README.md

-# Eye Animation 8x8LedMatrix-Arduino-Project
+# Eye Animation - Arduino Project

-Arduino Project.
-Short Eye animation with an 8x8 Red Led Matrix
+This Eye animation is made in an 8x8 Red Light LED Matrix and an Arduino UNO.

+## Table of Contents

+..* Introduction